ooples/pine_script_docs/source/language/Built-ins.rst

 - We use the built-in variable `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ as the argument for the ``source`` parameter.
 - We use ``20`` as the argument for the ``length`` parameter.
+- If placed in the global scope (i.e., starting in a line's first position), it will be executed by the Pine runtime on each bar of the chart.

 We can also use the parameter names when calling the function.
 Parameter names are called *keyword arguments* when used in a function call::